istio/istio/manifests/charts/README.md

 repositories with each Istio release.
 If you want to make changes to Istio helm charts, you're in the right place.

 If you want to _install_ Istio with Helm, instead please [follow the Helm installation docs here](https://istio.io/latest/docs/setup/install/helm/).
-If you are seeing image pull errors about being unable to pull a container called `image: auto`, this is why.

 Charts in this folder are published to the following Helm repos:
  - `https://istio-release.storage.googleapis.com/charts` (charts for official release versions)